ctrl-alt-del/devenv/README.md

 ## Git on Mac

 Mac should have Git by default.
-You can verify your git version by openning your terminal and running:
+You can verify your git version by opening your terminal and running:
 ```sh
 git --version
 ```